Sinking of the SS City of Benares: Sailing

-Now that the weather was worsening, Captain Nicoll ordered that passengers stay inside and had the Indian crew inform the escorts that the CORB children's usual after-dinner deck games were cancelled.
+With the weather worsening, Captain Nicoll ordered that passengers stay inside and had the Indian crew inform the escorts that the CORB children's usual after-dinner deck games were canceled.
 The children, however, were quite happy, even though it was a miserable day.
 Now that the convoy was out of the believed U-boat sailing range, the safety orders on board had been relaxed.
-The children originally had to sleep in their daytime clothes and were the kapok life-vests provided for them, while they had to keep the bulky shipboard life-belts nearby (only the CORB children had kapok life-vests).
-The passengers still would have had a daily lifeboat drill, but this was cancelled as well, due to the weather.
+The children originally had to sleep in their daytime clothes and wear the kapok life vests provided for them, while they had to keep the bulky shipboard life belts nearby (only the CORB children had kapok life vests).
+The passengers still would have had a daily lifeboat drill, but this was canceled as well, due to the weather.

-In the distance, German U-boat, U-48, had spotted Convoy OB 213.
+In the distance, German U-boat U-48 had spotted Convoy OB 213.
 The crew decided they would attack the lead ship first, but they would wait until the cover of darkness to do it.
 They had no idea what the ship was or what its name was.
 It was the City of Benares, carrying 155 women and children.